Have You Been Injured in a Truck Accident?

 - That same year, police received reports of about 438,000 truck accidents.

-- Nearly three-fourths of the people injured were riding in other passenger vehicles.
+- Nearly three-fourths of the injured persons were riding in other passenger vehicles.

-- 3 percent of injured victims were not in vehicles and were instead riding bicycles or walking.
+- Three percent of injured victims were not in vehicles and were instead riding bicycles or walking.

-- 81 percent of crashes involve multiple vehicles.
+- More than 80 percent of crashes involved multiple vehicles.

 - Many truck drivers have past crashes, convictions for speeding, convictions for DUI, or license suspensions.